renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set, Renovate will query this API for Merge Confidence data.
 This feature is in private beta.

+## `RENOVATE_X_MERGE_CONFIDENCE_SUPPORTED_DATASOURCES`

+If set, Renovate will query the merge-confidence JSON API only for datasources that are part of this list.
+The expected value for this environment variable is a JSON array of strings.

 ## `RENOVATE_X_PLATFORM_VERSION`

 If set, Renovate will use this string as GitLab server version instead of checking via the GitLab API.